 Transfer courses that don't have direct course equivalents at Logan will transfer as elective credits within the appropriate academic department.
-For example, a course on the geography of Italy would transfer as geography elective credits because Logan does not offer a course with that particular content.
-Elective credits count toward a degree in the same way that a direct course equivalent does.

 INTERNATIONAL LANGUAGE CREDIT

 International students will not be awarded credit for any English coursework or native-language coursework completed at a non-U.S. institution, since these courses are not taught at the university level in the U.S.